Azure Logging and Auditing

 Many security operations and incident response teams rely on a Security Information and Event Management (SIEM) solution as the starting point for triaging and investigating security alerts.
 With Azure log integration, customers can sync Security Center alerts and virtual machine security events, collected by Azure Diagnostics and Azure Audit Logs, with their log analytics or SIEM solution in near real time.

-Log Analytics is a service in Operations Management Suite (OMS) that helps you collect and analyze data generated by resources in your cloud and on-premises environments.
+Log Analytics is a service in Azure that helps you collect and analyze data generated by resources in your cloud and on-premises environments.
 It gives you real-time insights using integrated search and custom dashboards to readily analyze millions of records across all your workloads and servers regardless of their physical location.

-At the center of Log Analytics is the OMS repository,which is hosted in the Azure cloud.
-Data is collected into the repository from connected sources by configuring data sources and adding solutions to your subscription.
-Data sources and solutions will each create different record types that have their own set of properties but may still be analyzed together in queries to the repository.
+At the center of Log Analytics is the Log Analytics workspace, which is hosted in the Azure cloud.
+Data is collected into the workspace from connected sources by configuring data sources and adding solutions to your subscription.
+Data sources and solutions will each create different record types that have their own set of properties but may still be analyzed together in queries to the workspace.
 This allows you to use the same tools and methods to work with different kinds of data collected by different sources.

 Connected sources are the computers and other resources that generate data collected by Log Analytics.
 This can include agents installed on Windows and Linux computers that connect directly or agents in a connected System Center Operations Manager management group.
 Log Analytics can also collect data from Azure storage.